hirosystems/docs/docs/get-started/command-line-interface.md

 :::

-Using the `-t` flag causes the CLI to connect to the testnet node at `http://api.hiro.so:20443`.
+Using the `-t` flag causes the CLI to connect to the testnet at `https://api.testnet.hiro.so`.
 To specify a node to connect to, add the `-I` flag followed by the URL of the node:

 ```sh
 stx <command> -I "http://localhost:20443"